 Although most other USAAF Lightning

-squadrons were allocated a contiguous block of squadron numbers for their aircraft,
+squadrons were allocated a contiguous block of callsigns for their aircraft,

-will be seen that "Malaria Mabel" carries the large squadron number
+will be seen that "Malaria Mabel" carries the large number "30"

-"30" on the outboard engine cowls.
-The number is repeated in a smaller
+on the outboard engine cowls.
+The number is repeated in a smaller size

-PR Lightnings as the inboard cowls usually appeared in oblique photographs taken
+on PR Lightnings as the inboard cowls usually appeared in oblique photographs

-from the aircraft.
-These markings were also carried by Lightnings of the RAAF's
+taken from the aircraft.
+These markings were also carried by Lightnings

-port inboard cowl, so clearly this photo also depicts
+the marking "L30" on the port inboard cowl, so clearly this

 At this stage, the name